Informfully/Documentation/docs/source/docker.rst

 .. code-block:: python

     # Configuration from phusion passenger docker, "https://github.com/phusion/passenger-docker"
-    # Version 2.0.0 still has a Node version 14, which is compatible with the local Meteor Node version 12.
+    # Version 2.0.0 still uses Node version 14, which is incompatible with the local Meteor Node version 12.
     # If you want to generate the Docker image with the latest Node version, you need to make sure that the
     # local Meteor Node version is compatible with it (or even better, it is the same)
     FROM phusion/passenger-nodejs:2.0.0